 Fingernail-induced: Sometimes, itching is our own fault.
 Conditions called prurigo nodularis (picker’s nodules) and lichen simplex chronicus form when we repeatedly pick or scratch at an area, causing the skin to thicken up and become even itchier - a vicious cycle with the potential to snowball out of control.

 Medical Conditions: If you have no rash on the skin, but feel itchy everywhere, it may be time for some lab work.
 Many medical concerns can trigger itching, including problems with the thyroid, kidney, liver, blood count, an undetected infection, or even an emerging malignancy.
-I saw a patient last year who’d seen over a dozen doctors in a desperate attempt to get relief from unrelenting, allover itching she’d been experiencing for months - but once we detected and treated a urinary tract infection, her itching vanished within days.
+I saw a patient last year who’d seen over a dozen doctors in a desperate attempt to get relief from unrelenting, allover itching they’d been experiencing for months - but once we detected and treated a urinary tract infection, their itching vanished within days.

 The good news is that treatments available for itch are as diverse as its causes.
 Dermatologists often recommend starting with gentle skincare and bathing habits, including brief, lukewarm baths and showers, liberal application of moisturizer atop cortisone creams, antihistamine pills (such as fexofenadine or cetirizine, often called Allegra or Zyrtec, respectively) or lotions containing pramoxine or menthol (such as Sarna Lotion or Gold Bond Anti-Itch Lotion).
 A dermatologist can guide you through prescription options - so that you can give those fingernails a break and get back to sleep.